Lacrimal System Infections

 Diagnosis is through clinical history and examination in most cases.
 If a probe is passed through the lacrimal punctum, a grating sensation is experienced due to the presence of sulphur stones (concretions) within it.

 - The treatment of canaliculitis is fairly straightforward and involves the application of warm compressions, massage of the local area and antibiotic creams and ointments applied locally.
-These treatments could or could not help the patient.
-In the event of this being the case, patients could require to undergo a surgical procedure to help clear the infection.
+These treatments might possibly or might possibly not help the patient.
+In the event of this being the case, patients might possibly require to undergo a surgical procedure to help clear the infection.
 This is usually offered when irrigation with a sterile solution and broad-spectrum antibiotics is ineffective.
 Procedures can include deployment of the canaliculus through a procedure called canaliculotomy.

 - The procedure is fairly straightforward and is performed by making a tiny incision on the conjunctival aspect of the canaliculus.
 The sulphur concretions are then removed and antibiotics are used to clear any residual infection.

 - Canaliculitis is a rare condition that affects individuals over the age of 50 years.
 It is characterised by bacterial or fungal infections within the canaliculi and the formation of concretions that are rich in sulphur.
 Treatments can include topical antibiotics and drainage, though in some cases surgical treatment might possibly be required.